nayaksatya4332/nayaksatya4332/README.md

 **`🧑‍💻 Full-Stack Dev | ☁️ Cloud Nerd | 🤖 AI Explorer — Learning to build intelligent systems!`**

 I'm a full-stack developer with expertise in the Mircoservices and Serverless architectures, currently working as an SDE at a leading MNC.
 I have experience building MVC/SPA projects from scratch and developing cloud-native full-stack applications.
-Currently, I’m working with React/Next.js and Node/typescript while exploring LangChain for AI-driven solutions.
 My role spans across maintaining infrastructure, participating in design discussions, implementing pipelines, and ensuring security in applications.

+- 🔭 I’m currently working on **Recomendation System,Chatbot Integrations**

+- 🌱 I’m currently learning **OpenAi,HuggingFace,LangChain,Agent Developement**

+#

 <p align="left">
    <!-- LinkedIn -->